 This work introduces the concept of testbed application of energy agents, which is the intermediate step between testing agents in pure simulation environment and deploying them in real energy distribution systems.
 In the testbed application case, the energy agent is taken from the simulation environment and deployed to dedicated hardware, where it controls a simulated or real technical system, while still working against a simulated environment.
 Compared to a pure simulation environment, this application case raises a number of new challenges, mainly resulting from inter-platform agent communication.
 In this work these challenges are discussed and an implementation handling them is presented and evaluated.

 - Loose, Nils; Derksen, Christian; Unland, Rainer: Unified Energy Agents in Simulations, Testbeds and Real Systems.
-2017.
+In: Proceedings of the Erasmus Energy Forum 2017.
+Rotterdam 2017.
 CitationDetails

 - Wassermann, Erik; Linnenberg, Tobias; Törsleff, Sebastian; Fay, Alexander; Derksen, Christian; Loose, Nils; Unland, Rainer; Ludwig, Marcel; Stötzel, Marcus; Zdrallek, Markus; Heldmaier, Wolfram: Einheitliches und durchgängiges Engineering von Steuerungslösungen für hybride Energiesysteme und -netze mittels Energie-Agenten.
 In: at - Automatisierungstechnik, Vol 65 (2017) No 1, p.
 60-72.
 CitationDetails